Too fast to be single: Tidal evolution and photometric identification of stellar and planetary companions: Tidal features in known binaries

 We can see that both samples show period synchronization up to $\sim 20$ days.
 This aligned with the finding of \cite{Fleming2019}.
-They simulated two different models of equilibrium tidal torque together with a magnetic braking model.
-They found that the constant time lag (CTL) model predicts magnetic braking to overpower tidal forces at $P_{orb} \geq 20$ days, while the constant phase lag (CPL) model predicts synchronization at much larger $P_{orb}$.
-The fact that, on both samples, we see synchronization up to 20 days and no evidence for synchronization for longer periods might tell us that the CTL model is preferred.
+They simulated two different models of equilibrium tidal torque together with a magnetic braking model, and analysed the competition between the two.
+They found that according to the constant time lag (CTL) model, the probability of a binary to be tidally synchronized drops dramatically for $P_{orb} > 20$ days, which implies that magnetic braking stars overpower tidal forces at this regime.
+On the other hand, the constant phase lag (CPL) model predicts synchronization at much larger $P_{orb}$.
+The fact that, on both samples, we see synchronization up to 20 days and almost no evidence for synchronization for longer periods strongly suggests that the CTL model is preferred.
 We also see that in both panels, most of the synchronized samples are indeed circular, as expected.
 Looking at non-synchronized samples, we again see the same phenomenon in both panels: a group of eccentric, sub-synchronous samples exists up to an orbital period of $~40$ days.
 In longer orbits, we start to see the possibility of triple systems as stable configurations appear.
 This explains the existence of long orbital periods combined with fast stellar periods.
 In fact, most of the samples with $P_{rot} < 10$ days are either synchronized, in the process of synchronization, or might be a synchronized binary in a hierarchical triple system.
 This is in agreement with the finding of \cite{Lurie2017}, that most binaries with orbital periods $< 10$ days are synchronized and circular.
 Both panels suggest a separation between the populations of non-synchronized binaries and possible triple systems at $~40$ days.

 We can use the period and eccentricity to calculate the pericenter, $r_p$, which is the closest point in an eccentric orbital period.
 We assume equal masses and use the mass from \cite{Berger_2020}.
 We then estimated the semi-major axis using Kepler's third law.
 Then, using the eccentricity, we can calculate the pericenter using